Europe weighs death and destruction from extreme weather | DW | 03.02.2022

 The EEA also said increasing insurance coverage could be one of the key financial risk management tools to increase societies' ability to recover from disasters.

-According to the study, climate measures in line with a 1.5 degree Celsius temperature-increase scenario — instead of a 3 degree Celsius one — could prevent up to 60,000 annual fatalities due to heatwaves.
+According to the study, climate measures in line with a scenario in which global temperatures increase 1.5 degree Celsius (2.7 F) from preindustrial levels — instead of 3 degrees — could prevent up to 60,000 annual fatalities from heatwaves.

 The same measures could prevent drought losses of €20 billion per year by the end of this century.